-In some areas of the world, if you go to the cinema you might see more than one set of subtitles on screen at once.
-This is because the country might have more than one major language and so just showing one subtitle language isn’t enough to cater for the majority of watchers.
-This becomes a problem at home though as DVD/media players and TVs cannot display more than one subtitle at once on discs or when playing video files and you would have to encode the subtitles you want into the video file itself.
+In some areas of the world, you might see more than one set of subtitles on a cinema screen at once.
+This is because the country might have more than one major language so just showing one subtitle language isn’t enough.
+This becomes a problem at home as DVD/media players and TVs cannot display more than one subtitle at once on discs or when playing video files and you would have to encode the subtitles you want into the video itself.

 Thankfully, this doesn’t have to be the case on a computer and it’s quite easy to display two subtitles on a video at the same time if you have the right media player software to allow it.
-Here we show you 5 solutions for playing two or more subtitles on your Windows computer, all you need is the video file and the required language SRT subtitle files or subtitles embedded inside the video file.
+Here we show you six solutions for playing two subtitles on your Windows computer.
+All you need is the video file and the required language SRT subtitle files or subtitles embedded inside the video file.

-Tip: For best results you should rename the SRT files to nameofvideo.language.SRT, for instance my_video.eng.SRT.
-Then place the files in the same folder as the video.
-This way the media player will pick up the subtitles without you having to manually search for them.
-Also make sure your subtitles are synced correctly or they will display at different times.
-1. KMPlayer
+Tip: For best results, you should rename subtitle files to something like nameofvideofile.language.SRT.
+For instance, Myvideofile.eng.SRT.
+Then put the files in the same folder as the video.
+This way, most media players will automatically detect the subtitles without you having to manually load them.
+Also, make sure your subtitles are synced correctly or they will display at different times.

 KMPlayer has been able to play more than one subtitle at once for quite a few years.
-Apart from that ability, it also boasts a number of options for displaying, loading and saving the subtitles back out again.
-Some of the other subtitle features are merging subtitles together, subtitle explorer/editor, syncing, multiple display and effect options, online subtitle finder and the ability to show up to three subtitles on screen at once.
+Apart from that ability, it also boasts a number of options for displaying, loading, and saving the subtitles back out again.
+Some of the other subtitle features are merging subtitles together, subtitle explorer/editor, syncing, multiple display and effect options, and an online subtitle finder.

-By default KMPlayer will show the first subtitle at the bottom if you have SRT files located in the same directory as the video file.
+By default, KMPlayer will show the first selected subtitle at the bottom, internal or external subtitles are supported.
 You can add a second by right clicking on the video window > Subtitle Track > 2nd Subtitle > Enable.
 Then go back to the 2nd Subtitle menu and select the subtitle you want to add at the top of the video.
-Adding a 3rd Subtitle from the same menu will display it on the middle of the image.
-Be aware that KMPlayer offers adware during install.

 2. Daum PotPlayer

-PotPlayer is from the same developer that’s responsible for creating KMPlayer who decided to leave that project and start another.
-Unsurprisingly PotPlayer also has a range of subtitle options like KMPlayer, including a subtitles browser and plenty of tweaking and display options.
+PotPlayer is by the same developer that created KMPlayer who decided to leave that project and start another.
+Unsurprisingly, PotPlayer also has a range of subtitle options like KMPlayer, including a subtitle browser, online search/download, loads of tweaking and display options, and even a translator.
 PotPlayer can show two subtitles on the video at the same time with one at the top and one at the bottom.

-How to add a second subtitle onto the video is very similar to KMPlayer and done through the context menus.
-Right click on the video > Subtitles > Add/Select Languages > 2nd Subtitle, and select the language to be placed at the top.
+How to add a second subtitle onto the video is similar to KMPlayer and done through the context menus.
+Right click on the video > Subtitles > Add/Select Subtitles > 2nd Subtitle, and select the language to be placed at the top.
 If any external SRT files are not in the same folder you can manually browse and load them for primary or secondary subtitles from the same menus.
 A portable version can be downloaded from PortableApps.